-THC Kills Fear and CBD Helps You Forget It
+THC Could Kill Fear and CBD Could Help You Forget It

 Agoraphobia is an anxiety and social disorder that results in panic and fear when going out alone in public.
 In addition, the memory of past panic attacks induced by agoraphobia contributes to anticipatory anxiety of future activities and outings.
 This results in avoiding situations or places where panic attacks have occurred, and in very severe cases, patients may be essentially homebound.